WolfOWI/exhibito/README.md

 - **Functionality Implementations**:

-  - Implemented user authentication and authorisation using `JWT` for secure access control.
+  - Implemented user authentication and authorization using `JWT` for secure access control.
   - Created CRUD operations for events, comments, and tickets using `Express` and `MongoDB`.
   - Developed a responsive UI using `React` and `Bootstrap`.
   - Used `React Router` for seamless client-side routing.